zyanoa/visium_CRC/README.md

 ## Data availability

-Raw data are not directly provided at the moment.
-Processed data will be made available in appropriate public data repositories after publication.
-Public datasets used for reference integration and external validation are described in the manuscript.
+Exceptions: Raw data can't be directly provided at the moment.
+Processed data will be available in proper data repositories after publication.

-## Code availability

-This repository provides the custom scripts used for the reported analyses.
-The scripts are organized by analysis workflow rather than by figure panel.
-Local file paths should be adjusted in the project configuration file before running the analyses.